TsareJ/capstoneOne_accountingLedger/README.md

 ## Application Screens:
 ### Below are images of menus that establish my code with clear articulate instructions for user friendly traversing
 ## Interesting Code:
-### The following code stuck out to me the most in my application because it challenged my understanding.
+### The searchByVendor() method reads the transaction list, filters by vendor name, and prints results.
+It shows how string matching and list iteration can be used for simple search functionality.
+This was the most interesting for me because I had to do a lot of outside research to figure it out.